Service level agreement - server hosting and management

 - Install the University’s approved virus checker configured to:

 - Receive automatic updates and signatures

 - Install server / system monitoring software

-Subject to negotiation, PLN will also install the following software and maintain this at the latest service pack and update level.
+Subject to negotiation, ITS will also install the following software and maintain this at the latest service pack and update level.